carolynvs/cfp/cfp/building-howtowhale.md

 Building the ultimate learning environment with Docker

 # Abstract (200 words)
-Docker is an exciting platform for running your application in production, but did you know that it can provide a better experience for your customers too?
+Docker is an exciting platform for running your application in production, but did you know that it can provide a better experience for your users too?
 Give them a taste of your application with a personalized demo, jump-start the learning process with an interactive tutorial or bring your online documentation to life with live examples.

 See how I used JupyterHub and Docker Swarm to teach others Docker, with zero setup and immediate results.
-With these essential building blocks, you too can create the ultimate learning environment for your customers.
+With these essential building blocks, you too can create the ultimate learning environment for your users.

 # Outline
 First, we will examine why Docker is a great fit for demos, tutorials and documentation.
 Next a walkthrough of the Docker Swarm infrastructure and JupyterHub configuration necessary to create your own interactive, sandboxed user environments.
-Then we will do a quick demo of how to build a magic button that sets up your application for your customers.
+Then we will do a quick demo of how to build a magic button that sets up your application for your users.

 # Takeaways
 * Learn three ways to use Docker in non-traditional environments.
-* Explore what goes into building on-demand interactive, isolated sandboxes for your customers.
+* Explore what goes into building on-demand interactive, isolated sandboxes for your users.
 * Download source code for working examples that you can build upon and customize.

 # Tags